Luke Chapter 16

 Luke 16:14 “And the Pharisees also, who were covetous, heard all these things: and they derided him.”

 These Pharisees, who heard Jesus speaking here, were some of the very people who had put great importance on worldly wealth and prestige.
 “Deride” here means to sneer.
 They knew they were guilty of just what Jesus was talking about here, but instead of repenting, they made fun of what Jesus was saying.

 Luke 16:15 “And he said unto them, Ye are they which justify yourselves before men; but God knoweth your hearts: for that which is highly esteemed among men is abomination in the sight of God.”

 “Justify yourselves”: The Pharisees’ belief was that their own goodness was what justified them (Rom.
 10:3).
 This is the very definition of “self-righteousness.”
 But, as Jesus suggested, their righteousness was flawed, being an external veneer only.

 That might be enough to justify them before men, but not before God, because He knew their hearts.
-He repeatedly exposed their habit of seeking the approval of people (Matt.
-6:2, 5, 16; 23:28).
+He repeatedly exposed their habit of seeking the approval of people (Matthew 6:2, 5, 16; and 23:28).